rodvial/blog/_posts/2024-06-28-cybersecurity-good2know.md

 Social engineering: A manipulation technique that exploits human error to gain private information, access, or valuables

 Vulnerability: A weakness that can be exploited by a threat

+## Phishing
+Phishing is the use of digital communications to trick people into revealing sensitive data or deploying malicious software.

+Some of the most common types of phishing attacks today include:

+Business Email Compromise (BEC): A threat actor sends an email message that seems to be from a known source to make a seemingly legitimate request for information, in order to obtain a financial advantage.

+Spear phishing: A malicious email attack that targets a specific user or group of users.
+The email seems to originate from a trusted source.

+Whaling: A form of spear phishing.
+Threat actors target company executives to gain access to sensitive data.

+Vishing: The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source.

+Smishing: The use of text messages to trick users, in order to obtain sensitive information or to impersonate a known source.